At its heart, Zwift is as simple as riding a bike outside – once you’re all connected you just start pedalling and away you go.

 Smart trainers aren’t as expensive as you think

-Smart trainers make your Zwift experience much more immersive, and while the top of the range models can be pricey, there are plenty of good options at the cheaper end of the scale.
+A smart trainer will make your Zwift experience much more immersive.
+While the top-of-the-range models can be pricey, there are plenty of good options at the cheaper end of the scale.

-The Tacx Vortex Smart, for example, which we gave four out of five stars, has an RRP of £379 but can typically be found online for a fair bit less.
+The Tacx Flow Smart, for example, which we gave four out of five stars, has an RRP of £269.99 but can typically be found online for even less.

-It’s a little louder than a direct drive trainer, but otherwise it has everything you need to get started on Zwift, like power measurement, the ability to simulate gradients and ERG mode for third-party resistance control.
-Otherwise, the impressive Wahoo Kickr Snap is now available for £429.
+It’s a little louder than a direct drive trainer, but otherwise it has everything you need to get started on Zwift, including power measurement, the ability to simulate gradients and ERG mode for automatic resistance control during workouts.

 Zwift also offers financing options on smart trainers through its own store, and if you purchase one there you’ll get 30 days of free Zwift membership to test it out at home.
 If you’re not satisfied at the end of the trial period, you can return the trainer free of charge.